Theory and ExamplesSketch the graph of a differentiable function ... | Channels for Pearson+

 Differentiable Function

-A differentiable function is one that has a derivative at every point in its domain.
-This implies the function is smooth and continuous, without any sharp corners or discontinuities.
+A differentiable function is one that has a derivative at each point in its domain.
+This means the function is smooth and continuous, without any sharp corners or cusps.
 Understanding differentiability is crucial for sketching graphs, as it ensures the function's behavior can be predicted using its derivative.

 Recommended video: